Editors note: This blog post was originally published in October 2019 and has been updated for accuracy and relevance.

 The agile workforce collaborates to ideate and deliver quickly and as one, identifying needs, failing fast and succeeding quickly.

 The great leaders of today realise that everyone in a company can and must contribute to a culture of continuous creative innovation if they are to respond to the shifting challenges of 21st Century business.

 The state of creativity

-With all this in mind it should come as no surprise that Steelcase research has found that 72% of people at work today believe their future success depends on their ability to be creative.
-And yet the same research points at a consistent failure of employers to provide the right conditions for creativity to thrive.
+With all this in mind it should come as no surprise that Steelcase research found that 72% of people at work today believe their future success depends on their ability to be creative.
+And yet the same research points to a consistent failure of employers to provide the right conditions for creativity to thrive.